ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-overview.md

 - **Microsoft-managed Controls**: For each cloud service, Microsoft implements and manages a set of *controls* as part of Microsoft's compliance with various standards and regulations.
 - **Customer-managed Controls**: This is the collection of controls that are managed by your organization.
 Your organization is responsible for implementing these

+Learn more about working with Controls in Compliance Manager.

 ### Actions

 Actions are included in customer-managed controls as part of the built-in workflow management functionality that you can use to manage and track your organization's progress towards completing an assessment.